 How do you maintain your food stamps in Hawaii?

-After filing an application and being accepted into the program, you must maintain your food stamps eligibility in Hawaii by continuing to meet all of the requirements mentioned in previous sections.
+After completing the application process and being approved, you must maintain your food stamps eligibility in Hawaii by continuing to meet all of the requirements mentioned in previous sections.
 This includes having a low enough income and maintaining your status as a legal non-citizen, for instance.

 Moreover, you must continue to meet work requirements to qualify for food stamps.
 You cannot intentionally leave a job or reduce your hours to meet the program’s income limits.
 Instead, you must work a minimum number of hours per week.

 You can receive SNAP benefits for as long as your certification period allows.
 When it comes time to recertify your eligibility, a local SNAP office will contact you on what to do next.
-In general, you can expect to provide proof of your income so that the office can make any adjustments to the amount of your benefits.
+In general, you can expect to provide proof of your income so that the office can make any adjustments to the benefit amount.